-Most children with chronic illnesses do well in school, develop appropriately and achieve their goals in much the same way that other children do.
-Most are healthy children who happen to have a chronic illness.
+Most children with chronic illnesses or disabilities do well in school, develop appropriately and achieve their goals in much the same way that other children do.
+Most are healthy children who happen to have a chronic illness or disability.
 While their illness may create certain difficulties, with the support of their parents and other

 community based services as needed most lead happy, effective and exciting lives and grow up to become productive adults.